$D^*\pi$ interaction from the lineshape of $D_1(2420)$ in $B$-decays: Formalism

 In this way, the reactions considered can be produced via the rescattering mechanism shown in Fig.~\ref{mecS_b}.

 Considering the tree-level, $t^{(\text{tree})}$, and rescattering contributions discussed before, which we denote as $t^{(R)}$, the full amplitude for the processes under study can be written as

-where $m_{D^{*+}\pi^-}$ is the invariant mass of the $D^{*+}\pi^{-}$ system~\footnote{In the case of $B^-\to D^{*+}\pi^-\pi^-$, the formation of $D_1(2420)$ in both $D^{*+}\pi^-$ systems have been considered.}, $C_l$ is the weight associated with the $l$-th $VP$ intermediate state produced via hadronization, that is, the coefficients for the different $VP$ systems given in Eqs.~(\ref{had2}) and (\ref{had3}).
+where $m_{D^{*+}\pi^-}$ is the invariant mass of the $D^{*+}\pi^{-}$ system~\footnote{In the case of $B^-\to D^{*+}\pi^-\pi^-$, the formation of $D_1(2420)$ in both $D^{*+}\pi^-$ systems has been considered.
+This, not only produces a factor of two for the weight related to the $D^{*+}\pi^-\pi^-$ intermediate state, as mentioned earlier, but also $G_l(q^2,m_{D^{*+}\pi^-})T_l(m_{D^{*+}\pi^-})\to G_l(q^2,m_{D^{*+}\pi^-_1})T_l(m_{D^{*+}\pi^-_1})+G_l(q^2,m_{D^{*+}\pi^-_2})T_l(m_{D^{*+}\pi^-_2})$.}, $\omega_l$ is the weight associated with the $l$-th intermediate state produced via hadronization of the different $q_i\bar q_j$ pairs mentioned in Sec.~\ref{subweak}, and its value is (mainly) related to the coefficients for the different $VP$ systems given in Eqs.~(\ref{had2}) and (\ref{had3}).
+Here, the superscript ``ext'' or ``in'' in $\omega_l$ refers to the external/internal emission processes (in the case of having no contribution from internal emission processes, $C^\text{int}_0$ and $\omega^\text{int}$ are set to zero).
+In Table~\ref{Tw} we show the results obtained for the weights associated with $D^-_s H_1 H_2$ (here $H_i$ represents a hadron) and $H_1 H_2\pi^-$ intermediate states.
+For the latter, the results shown in Table~\ref{Tw} consider the hadronization of the $c\bar u$ pair in Fig.~\ref{quarklv_a} and of that of the $\bar u d$ pair in Fig.~\ref{newhad}.
+Also, in the case of $B^-\to D^{*+}\pi^-\pi^-$, the weights obtained for the external and internal emission processes coincide in modulus.
 At this point, we should mention that the phase related to the interference of the vector-pseudoscalar channels present in Eq.~(\ref{had2}) with those of Eq. (\ref{had3}) cannot be obtained from the procedure followed and we need to fix it when reproducing the data.
-On the two possible outcomes, i.e., constructive/destructive interference between these channels, we find that a global minus sign in the coefficients related to the channels in Eq.~(\ref{had3}) is needed to reproduce the experimental data.
-In Eq.~(\ref{tampS2}),
+Considering the two most common possible outcomes, i.e., constructive/destructive interference between these channels, we find that, for the external emission processes, a global minus sign (i.e., destructive interference) in the $D^-_s P_H V_L$ weights [here $P_{H/L}$ ($V_{H/L}$) means heavy/light pseudoscalar (vector) meson] listed in Table~\ref{Tw} is needed.
+In the case of the internal emission processes, this global minus sign needs to be considered in the $P_L V_H\pi^-$ weights shown in Table~\ref{Tw}.
+We should also mention here that the hadronization procedure producing $D^+\rho^-\pi^-$, $D^{*0}\pi^0\pi^-$, and $D^{*0}\eta\pi^-$ has contributions not only due to the formation of the vector and one of the pseudoscalars from the hadronization, but also from the generation of the two pseudoscalars as a consequence of the hadronization.
+In the former case, the corresponding weights are obtained from the product of the matrices $P\cdot V$ or $V\cdot P$, as explained earlier, and in the latter case, the product of the matrices $P\cdot P$ is needed.
+To this respect, we have followed Ref.~\cite{Song:2025dgg} to calculate these weights, where the $W\to P_1P_2$ vertex, with $P_1$, $P_2$ representing two pseudoscalar particles, is given by a Lagrangian $\mathcal{L}\sim W_\mu (\bar P_1\partial_\mu \bar P_2-\partial_\mu\bar P_1\bar P_2)$.
+In this way, we find only contribution to the $D^+\rho^-\pi^-$ channel from the hadronization mechanism giving rise to the two pseudoscalars present.